Coronavirus: What's happening in Canada and around the world on Saturday

 What's happening in the rest of Canada

-As of 1:45 p.m.
-ET on Saturday, Canada had 234,433 confirmed or presumptive coronavirus cases, with 28,229 of those active.
-Provinces and territories listed 195,795 as recovered or resolved.
+As of 4 p.m.
+ET on Saturday, Canada had 234,511 confirmed or presumptive coronavirus cases.
+Provinces and territories listed 195,876 as recovered or resolved.
 A CBC News tally of deaths based on provincial reports, regional health information and CBC's reporting stood at 10,136.

-Manitoba saw 349 new cases of COVID-19 on Saturday, along with two more deaths.
+Manitoba saw 349 new cases, along with four more deaths.
 One of the deaths — a woman in her 90s — is linked to an outbreak at Maples Personal Care Home in Winnipeg.
-The other person who died was a woman in her 50s.
+The other people in Winnipeg who died are a woman in her 50s, a man in his 60s and a man in his 80s.

 Ontario added 1,015 cases of COVID-19, reaching quadruple digits for new infections for only the second time.
 Canada's largest province had reported 1,042 cases on Oct.
 25.